boardgameio/boardgame.io/docs/documentation/api/Client.md

   // If this is not provided, the client displays "connecting...".
   loading: LoadingComponent,

-  // Either false or set to a Transport factory in order to enable multiplayer:
+  // Set this to one of the following to enable multiplayer:
   //
-  // Build-in Transport factories can be imported from 'boardgame.io/multiplayer'.
-  // This include SocketIO and Local Transport factories:
+  // SocketIO
+  //   Implementation that talks to a remote server using socket.io.
+  //
+  //   How to import:
+  //     import { SocketIO } from 'boardgame.io/multiplayer'
+  //
+  //   Arguments:

-  // SocketIO--- which accepts an option object with 2 parameters
+  //     Object with 2 parameters
-  //    1. 'socketOpts' options to pass directly to socket.io-client
+  //        1. 'socketOpts' options to pass directly to socket.io client.
   //        2. 'server' specifies the server location in the format: [http[s]://]hostname[:port];
-  //        defaults to current page host
+  //            defaults to current page host.
   //
+  // Local
-  // Local--- Special local mode that uses an in-memory game master.
+  //   Special local mode that uses an in-memory game master.
 Useful
   //   for testing multiplayer interactions locally without having to
   //   connect to a server.
+  //
+  //   How to import:
+  //     import { Local } from 'boardgame.io/multiplayer'
   //
   // Additionally, you can write your own transport implementation.
   // See `src/client/client.js` for details.
   multiplayer: false,